Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

     9d026f381fbf: tuleap_db_1 — mysql:5.5 3306/tcp

 * ``make sass-docker``: This command compiles all SCSS files into CSS.
-You must execute this command for the first run and everytime you change a .scss file.
+You must execute this command for the first run and everytime you or someone else change a .scss file.

+* ``npm install`: Install the packages needed to build javascript code.

+* ``npm run build``: Generate the javascript file to be used by the browser. you need to run this command everytime a javascript file is updated (either by you or if you switch to a branch with new javascript).

 ..
 NOTE:: Docker images are read-only, and every modification to the OS will be
     lost at reboot.
 If you need to add/change anything and make it persistant, fork